- Bachelor of Arts

 Ann Lippincott, PhD

-Ann was a Fulbright scholar in South America in 1988 and spent the first decade of her career as a classroom teacher serving linguistically and culturally diverse student populations.
+Dr. Ann Lippincott was a Fulbright scholar in South America and started her career teaching linguistically and culturally diverse student populations.

 Richard A. Mesaros, PhD